[ Printer Friendly Version ] [ Report Abuse ]

-Ah well, I’m betting that they lost.
+Ah well, I was betting that they lost.

 It was about ten at night and I really wanted to sleep but I wanted to see James.
 These past two weeks had been quite boring because everyone else was at work and/or doing other things.
+I’d really missed him.

 “Reese?” a voice whispered.
 I scrunched my eyes and mumbled something incoherent.

 “I missed you so much,” I muttered, feeling like a sap.
 He laughed and wrapped his arms around me, kissing my cheek.
+He was still crouching in front of the couch but he didn’t seem to complain.

 “Well, we were playing the Tornadoes, Roxy’s team right?”
 I nodded and he continued, “Well, Roxy got some game time and since she knows my plays like the back of her hand she kept intercepting and I kept intercepting hers, and after Mullens caught the Snitch the coach came up to me and Roxy to just do a play together because he wanted to see how we worked together.”
 I nodded again, trying to take it all in.
 “And so we did and he wanted to give me a spot.”

 My mouth dropped.
 “James!
 That’s amazing!
 Did you take it?!”
+I said, not registering that his face looked conflicted.

 He shook his head.
 “They offered me less money and I said I’d talk to you and Nadine about it.”
 Nadine being his ‘agent’.
 She wasn’t the greatest agent to put it nicely.